 Many records and files maintained by ORCAA are confidential and remain the property of ORCAA.
-Confidential records and files are not to be disclosed to any outside party without the express permission from the original owner of the information, of-your immediate supervisor, the Executive Director, or the Agency attorney.
+Confidential records and files are not to be disclosed to any outside party without the express permission from the original owner of the information, your supervisor, the Executive Director, or the Agency attorney.
 Confidential information includes, but is not limited to the following:

-- Processes or methods of production unique to an owner or operator or that are likely to adversely affect the competitive position of such owner or operator if released to the public or to a competitor. - Company technology, formulas, inventions, processes, and proprietary information. - Personnel records of current and former employees. - The identity of, contact information for and any other account information on customers, vendors, and suppliers Information about ORCAA's computer systems and technological infrastructure.
+- Processes or methods of production unique to an owner or operator or that are likely to adversely affect the competitive position of such owner or operator if released to the public or to a competitor. - Company technology, formulas, inventions, processes, and proprietary information. - Personnel records of current and former employees. - Information about ORCAA's computer systems and technological infrastructure.

 Confidential information may not be removed from ORCAA's premises without express authorization.
 Confidential information obtained during or through employment with ORCAA may not be used by any employee for the purpose of furthering current or future outside employment or activities, or for obtaining personal gain or profit.
 ORCAA reserves the right to avail itself of all legal or equitable remedies to prevent impermissible use of confidential information or to recover damages incurred because of the impermissible use of confidential information.
 Confidential information is the property of ORCAA.
 Conflicts of Interest.
 No employees should represent ORCAA in any transaction where he or she has a material or financial interest.
 For instance, transactions with relatives or close personal friends or where our employee is a partner or investor in a business in our jurisdiction (the Washington counties of Clallam, Grays Harbor, Jefferson, Mason, Pacific and Thurston) are examples of circumstances where an employee has a material and financial interest.